 On Nov.
 10, 2020, the U.S. Army announced the consolidation of U.S. Army Europe and U.S. Army Africa into one Army Service Component Command.
-This transformation improves the Army’s ability to meet African and European strategic and operational objectives outlined in the National Defense Strategy by consolidating ASCC functions under one, four-star headquarters.
-Headquartered in Wiesbaden, Germany, U.S. Army Europe and Africa forces are strategically positioned across our 104-country area of responsibility to deter aggression and reassure our allies and partners of the U.S. commitment to peace and stability in Europe and Africa.
+This transformation improves the Army's ability to meet African and European strategic and operational objectives outlined in the National Defense Strategy by consolidating ASCC functions under one four-star headquarters in Wiesbaden, Germany.
+U.S. Army Europe and Africa forces are strategically positioned across our 104-country area of responsibility to deter aggression and assure our allies and partners of the U.S. commitment to peace and stability in Europe and Africa.

 To respond to crisis the right forces must get to the right place at the right time.
 U.S. Army Europe and Africa sets the theater to ensure the agile flow of forces into and throughout both the African and European theaters to respond to crisis if called upon.

 The United States stands by its allies and partners as they have stood by us.
-Our allies and partners are key to the U.S. Army’s overall strength.
-Recognizing this, the command builds and sustains strong relationships with our allies and partners, promotes multinational military interoperability and capacity building.
+Because our allies and partners are key to the U.S. Army's overall strength, the command builds and sustains strong relationships, and promotes multinational military interoperability and capacity building.

-U.S. Army Europe and Africa is also responsible for the Georgia Defense Readiness Program-Training, supporting the NATO eFP effort with forces in Poland, a constant presence in the NATO led KFOR mission ongoing in Kosovo, and Joint Multinational Training Group-Ukraine training missions.
-Additionally, U.S. Army Europe and Africa participates in hundreds of multinational exercises and security cooperation events each year.
-These activities enhance our professional relationships and improves overall interoperability with allies and partners.
+U.S. Army Europe and Africa is also responsible for the Georgia Defense Readiness Program-Training, supporting the NATO Enhanced Forward Presence effort with forces in Poland, a constant presence in the NATO-led KFOR mission in Kosovo, and Joint Multinational Training Group-Ukraine training missions.
+Additionally, U.S. Army Europe and Africa participates in security cooperation events on both continents each year.
+Supported by Security Force Assistance Brigades and National Guard state partners, these enhance our professional relationships and improve overall interoperability with allies and partners.

 The American Expeditionary Forces were the U.S. Armed Forces sent to Europe in World War I. President Woodrow Wilson appointed Maj.
 Gen. John J. "Black Jack" Pershing commander of the AEF in May 1917.